lsst-sqre/sqr-029/index.rst

 * Total cores: 6 vCPUs
 * Total memory:	22.50 GB

-The above specs are sufficient for JVM, but not recommended for production.
+The above specs are sufficient for running JVM, but not recommended for production.
 See `Running Kafka in Production <https://docs.confluent.io/current/kafka/deployment.html>`_  and `InfluxDB hardware guidelines for single node <https://docs.influxdata.com/influxdb/v1.7/guides/hardware_sizing/#general-hardware-guidelines-for-a-single-node>`_ for more information.

-The performance requirements for InfluxDB, based on the expected throughout (see below), falls into the `moderate load <https://docs.influxdata.com/influxdb/v1.7/guides/hardware_sizing/#general-hardware-guidelines-for-a-single-node>`_  category, thus a single InfluxDB node instance should be enough.
+The performance requirements for InfluxDB, based on the expected throughout (see below), falls into the `moderate load <https://docs.influxdata.com/influxdb/v1.7/guides/hardware_sizing/#general-hardware-guidelines-for-a-single-node>`_  category, thus a single InfluxDB node instance for the DM-EFD should be enough.

 Terraform and Helm
 ------------------